 For example, as unfortunate as it may be, communication from companies that experienced data breaches has become familiar to many.
 These communications are important to show transparency, avoid rumors and preserve a company’s reputation and help rebuild trust.
 Customers want to know that the business entrusted with their vital information has taken responsibility for any problems and is doing everything possible to secure their personal information and fix the breach or attack.
 In such cases, it’s a good idea to back up your digital data in a cloud-based server and duplicate any data contained in hard assets.
 Off-line, copy vital paperwork and keep it in a secure location.

+Make sure that your business is equipped with business income insurance, also known as income protection insurance, in case you are faced with any potential threat.
 Few small businesses have dedicated risk management departments.
 But taking risk management seriously and following these five steps could save you from a potentially disastrous situation.